VA

 • Team coordination and task assignment

-• Client communication and status updates
+• Client contact and status updates

 • Meeting scheduling and note-taking